 Pick the right design.

 Step one in your “how to create a wedding website” quest is to find a custom design that works with your wedding’s theme and style.
 Are you modern or classic?
-Romantic and vintage, or fun and funky?
-WeddingWire allows you to filter through over 400 free wedding website templates by colors, style or invitation designer (yup, you can even match your website to your wedding invite!) to help you find the one that best speaks to you.
+Romantic and vintage, or fun and funky.
+WeddingWire will help you find the wedding website template that best speaks to your color scheme and style.
 And if you’re looking to create a website that’s totally “you,” you can feature one of your engagement photos or a favorite snapshot as your website backdrop!

 To keep things consistent, it’s a good idea to match your wedding website to your color scheme.
 After you’ve selected a wedding website design, you can customize the colors to fit your palette.
 You can even change the fonts and website layout to make your site even more personalized.
 A little customization goes a long way!

 Start with the basics.

 When figuring out how to create a wedding website, you may think that you need to have all of your big-day info and details set in stone in order to get started.
 Not true.
 All you really need to know to make a wedding website is your wedding date and the location.
 Add a save-the-date page where you welcome your guests to your website, share the basic information on your wedding, and let everyone know that more details are coming soon as your wedding planning kicks into high gear.
 For a fun touch, you can include a wedding date countdown so your guests can actually count the minutes until your special day.

 As you start to solidify more details about your wedding, use a wedding website builder to add more information to your site.
 The most important details are the wedding date, time, and location, but you’ll also want to add travel information, hotel details (especially if you've reserved a room block), rental car information (you can even share discount codes from rental car companies like Budget), and directions to the venue to help your out-of-town guests.
 Be as clear as possible to avoid confusion.